Callidon/bloom-filters/README.md

 **Methods**
 * `add(element: Buffer) -> void`: add an element into the filter.
 * `remove(element: Buffer) -> void`: delete an element from the filter, returning True if the deletion was a success and False otherwise.
-* `has(element: Buffer) -> boolean'`: Test an element for membership, returning False if the element is definitively not in the filter and True is the element might be in the filter.
+* `has(element: Buffer) -> boolean`: Test an element for membership, returning False if the element is definitively not in the filter and True is the element might be in the filter.
 * `equals(other: InvertibleBloomFilter) -> boolean`: Test if two filters are equals.
 * `substract(remote: InvertibleBloomFilter)`: peform the XOR substraction of two IBLTs.
 * `decode() -> {additional: Buffer[], missing: Buffer[]} `: decode an IBLT.